afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

 [Middleware](http://en.wikipedia.org/wiki/Middleware)
-is software siting between the PostgreSQL client and server, speaking the PostreSQL server API to the clients, and speaks the client API to the actual server, thus adding a level of intelligence in the middle of the call chain.
+is software siting between the PostgreSQL client and server.
+It mimics the PostreSQL server API to the clients, and speaks the client API to the actual server, thus adding a level of intelligence in the middle of the call chain.
+Layers of services can be chained between the two endpoint, each providing a new feature.

 ### PgPool with PostgreSQL Clusters